-Whether you’re after dramatic mountain ranges, lush rainforests or stunning ocean views, there’s a route in Australia that will make all your road trip dreams come true.
+Whether you’re after dramatic mountain ranges, lush rainforests or stunning ocean views, there’s a route in Australia that will make all your road trip dreams come true (and provide a welcome escape from life in the city).
 Don’t forget the essentials: a killer playlist, plenty of snacks, and the right car.
-If you haven't been on the roads down under before, be sure to check out our guide to driving in Australia before setting off.

 If you don’t have your own wheels, or just want to try something different, look into renting a car.
 Car sharing services are a great option because they often offer a wider variety of vehicles than traditional car rental companies.
 Car Next Door lets you rent cars from real people, and we’ve got everything from SUVs to utes, vans, small cars and luxury models.